Ireland’s Award-Winning Online Doctor Service

 If you are concerned about potential infection, this service is not suitable for you.
 We are only able to provide the treatments listed; this does not include antibiotic or antiviral medication.

 It is important that you arrange a review with a GP urgently if you think your eczema is infected.
-You can book an appointment with an online doctor here.
+You can book an appointment with one of our Irish-registered doctors.

 What is eczema herpeticum?